 Now that you have your list, your next move is to reach out to the retail owners/managers.
 Here’s the first real approach, and your initial encounter might determine your future partnership.
 So, you can’t just storm in and talk about business straight away.
 First, you’ll have to build a rapport.

-If you hastily talk about your product and your plan in persuading them to sell for you, it might not build the right impression.
+If you hastily talk about your product and your plan to persuade them to sell for you, it might not build the right impression.
 The thing about partnering with another entrepreneur is that it’s not all about the business; it’s about the person you’re building a business relationship with.
-If you think that you and the retail owner/manager can meet head to head about the future of your businesses, then you should consider it the best fit.
+If you think that you and the retail owner/manager can meet head-to-head about the future of your businesses, then you should consider it the best fit.
 You’re off to a good start!